lucono/xtypejs/README.md

 ## Features

+* Implements a rich set of intuitive data-validating pseudo-types.
 * Determines the simple, extended, or custom type of any value.
-* Implements a rich set of intuitive data-validating types for different types of values.
 * Supports compounding of existing types to produce custom new data-validating types.
 * Supports instance types to provide broader, more complex type and data validation checks.
 * Very flexible, with custom name schemes and other library options.